 In its early stages, meningococcal disease symptoms can include fever, headache, body aches, and a stiff neck.
 These symptoms may be mild and easily mistaken for less severe illnesses, like a bad cold.
 But symptoms can progress quickly, killing an otherwise healthy young person in less than 48 hours.
 Other symptoms that may occur are nausea, vomiting, confusion, sleepiness, sensitivity to light, and a rash (usually dark purple spots on the arms, legs, or torso).

 There are two types of meningococcal vaccines currently available in the US.
 One type protects against four meningococcal serogroups (A, C, W, and Y) while the other type protects against one serogroup (B).
 The vaccines that protect against the four serogroups (quadrivalent) have been available since 2005 and are recommended for routine use in adolescents and young adults through age 18 years.
-Serogroup B vaccines have been available in the US since late 2014 and are recommended permissively for adolescents and young adults age 16-23 years.
-Individuals in this age group are encouraged to talk with their healthcare professional about serogroup B vaccination.
+Serogroup B vaccines have been available in the US since late 2014 and are recommended for people age 10 years or older who are at increased risk for serogroup B meningococcal disease.
 Serogroup B vaccination is also recommended for individuals with certain rare immune disorders or spleen problems, or those living where there is an active outbreak, for example on a college campus.
 Read more about serogroup B outbreaks on college campuses.
+Talk to a healthcare professional about which vaccines are right for you and your family.

 Meningococcal vaccines are safe.
 Vaccine reactions are usually mild.
 The most common reactions are pain and redness at the injection site.
 You cannot get meningococcal disease from the vaccines.
 The potential risks associated with meningococcal disease are much greater than the potential risks associated with the vaccines.